KalinNonchev/gnomAD_DB/README.md

 ### Changelog

 #### version (November 2023)
- - release gnomAD WGS v3.1.2
+ - release gnomAD WGS v4.0 and WES v4.0
  - `gnomad_version`=["v2"|"v3"|"v4"] argument has to be specified when initializing the database

 #### version (July 2022)